daviddoret/naive/docs/source/index.rst

 Welcome to Naive's documentation!
 ===================================

 **Naive** (/naɪˈiːv/) is a model checking Python library.
-Its salient characteristics are: blablablabla
+Its salient characteristics are:

+* Aggressive but transparent (i.e. warnings issuance) type coercion,

+* Mimicking mathematical objects with Python classes (i.e. an approach we may coin semantic development),

+* Prioritize readability over code performance.

 .. note::